Kirstie Alley, 'Cheers' and 'Veronica's Closet' star, dead at 71 - KTVZ

 Donovan Daughtry, a representative for Alley, also confirmed to CNN via email that the actress has died.

-She again found TV success in the late ’90s with “Veronica’s Closet,” which scored her another Emmy nod.
+After winning the Emmy for outstanding lead actress in a comedy series in 1991 for “Cheers” and another for lead actress in a miniseries or special for 1994’s “David’s Mother,” she again found TV success in the late ’90s with series “Veronica’s Closet,” which scored her another Emmy nod.

-A gifted comedic actress who also courted controversy through reality television and on social media, Alley starred in a number of memorable films, including 1990’s “Madhouse” and 1982’s “Star Trek II: The Wrath of Khan.”
+Additionally, Alley starred in a number of memorable films, like the “Look Who’s Talking” movies, 1990’s “Madhouse” and 1999’s “Drop Dead Gorgeous” with Ellen Barkin.

+In 2005, Alley co-wrote and starred in the Showtime comedy “Fat Actress” before making a foray into reality TV.

-John Travolta, who costarred with Alley in 1989’s “Look Who’s Talking” as well as the sequel in 1992, wrote on Instagram, “Kirstie was one of the most special relationships I’ve ever had.
+John Travolta, who costarred with Alley in 1989’s hit “Look Who’s Talking” as well as two sequels, wrote on Instagram on Monday, “Kirstie was one of the most special relationships I’ve ever had.
 I love you Kirstie.
 I know we will see each other again.”

+Jamie Lee Curtis — who worked with Alley in 2016 on episodes of TV’s “Scream Queens” — shared a statement on Facebook to pay tribute to the late actress, writing, “She was a great comic foil in @tvscreamqueens and a beautiful mama bear in her very real life.
+She helped me buy onesies for my family that year for Christmas.
+We agreed to disagree about some things but had a mutual respect and connection.
+Sad news.”

+Josh Gad tweeted, “My heart breaks for Kirstie and her family.
+Whether it was her brilliance in ‘Cheers; or her magnetic performance in the ‘Look Who’s Talking’ franchise, her smile was always infectious, her laugh was always contagious and her charisma was always iconic.
+RIP.”

 The-CNN-Wire